mthaak/passme/README.md

 # Pass me
 This web tool allows you create a different password for all your accounts using only a single master password.

-**It is hosted here: [Pass me] (http://mthaak.com/passme/)**
+**It is hosted here: [https://mthaak.com/passme/](https://mthaak.com/passme/)**
 but it can also be downloaded and used locally since it is only a single html file.

 ### Usage
-All you have to do is type in the domain (e.g. Github), your master password and press 'Copy to clipboard' or 'Show password'.
+All you have to do is type in the domain (e.g. Github) and your master password and press 'Copy to clipboard' or 'Show password'.
 When copied, Ctrl+V can be used anywhere to paste your account-specific password.

 ### How it works
 The tool uses the non-invertible SHA256 hashing algorithm to generate a password from the domain and the master password.
 This means that it is practically impossible to recreate your master password from the account-specific password if it would be compromised.
 Also since everything is done client-side your passwords can not be intercepted.
 The generated passwords are strong, short and reasonably memorable.